 - Don’t set out to name your company, set out to name your vision of what you want to see.

 - Check out Wordoid for inspiration to create a unique name.
 It is a very cool and creative tool to help you find a catchy name for your new venture.
 Thanks to Seth Godin for sharing this site.
-Remember, this name exercise should open your eyes to just how much variety is available.
+Remember, this naming exercise should open your eyes to just how much variety is available.
 Create a name that you can apply a cool story to.
-Another great tool brought to my attention by David Gurevich who created Namebird, a brand name generator that uses probability theory to generate high quality names.
+Another great tool brought to my attention by Axel DeAngelis who created NameBounce, a brand name generator that uses probability theory to generate high-quality names.
 Try it out.
-It’s addictive.
+It's addictive.

 - Check out NameBoy where you can search domain name availability based on a primary and/or secondary keyword.
 This is another tool I learned about from Seth Godin.